juspay/hyperswitch/config/deployments/README.md

 ### Generating a Config File for the Router

 The `env_specific.toml` file contains values that are specific to the environment.
 This file is kept separate because the values in it are sensitive and are meant to be set by the user.
-The `env_specific.toml` file is merged with the `integ.toml`, `sandbox.toml`, or `production.toml` file to create the final configuration file for the router.
+The `env_specific.toml` file is merged with the `integration_test.toml`, `sandbox.toml`, or `production.toml` file to create the final configuration file for the router.

 For example, to build and deploy Hyperswitch in the **sandbox environment**, you can duplicate the `env_specific.toml` file and rename it as `sandbox_config.toml`.
 Then, update the values in the file with the proper values for the sandbox environment.